The Most FAQ About Dental Implants

 Do dental implants look natural?

 An implant-supported tooth looks just like a natural tooth.
 Implant teeth are strong and stable and allow you to smile naturally because, unlike dentures, they never slip or shift.
 Implants also retain the natural shape of your face.
+Dr. Sirivolu a Orange City dentist says that with how natural dental implants look and feel your self confidence will improve.

 How long does implant treatment take?